Alam1n/Skin-Cancer-Detector-model/README.md

 ### Key Features:
 * Model: EfficientNetB0, a highly efficient CNN architecture.

-* Accuracy: The model achieves approximately 94% accuracy in classifying animal images across the ten classes.
+* Accuracy: The model achieves approximately 94% accuracy in classifying two categories of skin spots.
+* Loss: The model achieves approximately 0.15 loss

+### Key Features
+* Model: EfficientNetB0

+EfficientNetB0 is a highly efficient CNN architecture that scales up in width, depth, and resolution while maintaining performance.
+It’s known for its balance of efficiency and accuracy.
+* Accuracy: Approximately 94%

+The model demonstrates high accuracy in distinguishing between benign and malignant skin spots.
-* Loss:
+* Loss: Approximately 0.15

+The model achieves a low loss value, indicating effective training and good performance in classification tasks.
+Model Architecture
+The EfficientNetB0 model is used as the backbone for this classification task.
+It has been pre-trained on a large dataset